What does a typical Growth Group meeting look like?

 Intentional, Relational, Missional living doesn’t stop when the group time ends.
 Group members spend time together during the week in coffee shops, in each other’s homes, and by using technology to keep in touch.
 Basically, we encourage groups to live out everyday life together whenever possible.
 Each semester groups will determine in their 3rd or 4th meeting who they can serve and bless with a missional outreach.

 What kinds of groups are there?

 We have men’s groups, women’s groups, and mixed groups, made up of all ages and life situations.
-Contact Christy or reach out to any of our Growth Group leaders for more information about what group might be best for you.
+Contact Adult Ministries or reach out to any of our Growth Group leaders for more information about what group might be best for you.